hideyukiinada/transfer-learning/food101.md

 retrain.py automatically splits the data into training set, validation set and test set, so we will not be using this file this time.

+If you want to split the dataset, you can use my script below:

 # References
 &#91;1&#93; Lukas Bossard, Matthieu Guillaumin, Luc Van Gool.
 Food-101 – Mining Discriminative Components with Random Forests. https://www.vision.ee.ethz.ch/datasets_extra/food-101/